 gathered tissue near the bottom edges.
 Do not wrap tightly.

-Tip: The bouquet center will measure about two
+Tip: The bouquet center will measure about 2"

 - Step 3: Fold and Cut

 Fold the brown construction paper in half lengthwise.
 Use a

 ruler and pencil to mark cutting lines.

 Draw a line lengthwise 1½" (4 cm) in from the open

 edges.
 Draw lines crosswise from the first line to the folded edge,